ClubObsidian/ObsidianEngine/README.md

 # FAQ
 * How do I use this?
- * Information when ready will be posted on the project wiki.
+ * The project will be fully documented in the wiki when the project is in a mature state.
 * It doesn't work?!?!!
  * The software isn't done and none of the code is documented, if you want to help you can open an issue and ask a question.
 * When will this be done?
- * I really couldn't tell you, its currently in a working state but hasn't been tested in production.
-When the code will be finalized and the api will be mature is yet to be determined.
+ * I really couldn't tell you, its currently in a working state but hasn't been tested fully in production.
+Many parts are still in a volatile state such as dependency management.
+When the code will be finalized and the api will be mature enough to be used is yet to be determined.

+# Contributing
+//Todo

 # Credits
 [Bukkit](https://github.com/Bukkit/Bukkit) - For inspiring the project, I've taken a similar approach in design philosophy from the project